RoarkGit/Blue-Academy/content/savage-guides/alexander/a8s.md

 After Super Jump, Brute Justice will channel **Apocalyptic Ray**, which is a huge multi-hit frontal cone that applies a vuln stack with each hit.
-Just move behind Brute Justice to be safe.
+Just move behind Brute Justice to Alexander Prime's Final Sting threshold is 15%.
+Once he is at 15%, apply Off-guard Icon Off-guard, then use Moon Flute Icon Moon Flute, any Primal abilities you have, and finish with Whistle Icon Whistle and Final Sting Icon Final Sting.
+Most groups will be able to Final Sting before Inception 2, and being able to do so makes the fight dramatically easier.be safe.

 Brute Justice will repeat all of these mechanics one more time and then go into Intermission 1 if you haven't killed it yet.